 Without any doubt, the best way you can follow when you are given an academic assignment is to plan ahead and gradually write it over the entire period of time you’re given to perform the task.
 It is especially true for large research papers that take a while to collect all the information needed when working on them.
-However, it isn’t always possible to do within the short deadlines.
+However, it isn’t always possible to do within the short deadlines, especially when you have not the slightest idea of how to write a paper in a day.

 Sometimes, you have too much other work to pay attention to in your research paper.
 Sometimes, you may lose an almost complete assignment because of a computer crash.
 That’s why don’t forget to create a backup version to avoid such cases.
 Sometimes, you simply procrastinate until the very last minute.
 Reasons don’t matter – what matters is that you have a single day to complete your college assignment and not a single idea on how to do it; if this is the kind of predicament you find yourself in, this article is for you.